posva/2025-03-amsterdam-pinia-colada/slides.md

 - stale data: is not up to date and should be prefetched
 - noticed query has no argument
 - automatically triggers a refetch if the data is stale
-  - on focus
+  - on foc
   - mount component with useQuery
-- how is this better? tell store
+- let the cache refetch for you
+- hint it about outdated data
+- reduce wait times a bit but do more
 -->

 ---